 In the modern flat earth model, the sun and moon are also claimed to be flat disks rather than spheres.
 Perhaps this is because it would be hard to get a spotlight effect from a spherical sun?
 In any case, it is very easy to show that the sun and moon are spherical.
 For one thing, the sun rotates.
 As it does, features on its surface (such as sunspots) are carried long.
 It takes about 25 days for features near the equator to make a complete loop around the sun.
 I have equipment that allows me to safely view the sun and I have seen its rotation with my own eyes.
 I can see that sunspots move from across the surface day after day.
 Moreover, their angular speed is much faster when they are near the center than when they are near the limb.
 This can only be the case for a spherical sun, not a flat disk.
 The effect is even more pronounced when we view the sun in certain specific wavelengths, as shown here: https://vimeo.com/9640691

 Likewise, the moon is clearly spherical and not a flat disk.
 There are many ways to demonstrate this.
 First, phases show the sphericity of the moon.
 Phases are caused by the angle between the sun and moon as seen by observers on earth.
-When the sun is to the right of the moon, the left side of the moon is illuminated by sunlight, and we see in the waxing phases.
-Conversely, when the sun is to the left of the moon, the right side of the moon is illuminated.
+When the sun is to the right of the moon, the right side of the moon is illuminated by sunlight, and we see in the waxing phases.
+Conversely, when the sun is to the left of the moon, the left side of the moon is illuminated.
 You can simulate the phases of the moon by shining a flashlight on a golf ball and changing direction from the which the flashlight shines.

 Furthermore, when we look at the moon through a telescope, the way the light falls on the craters clearly reveals that the moon is round and is being illuminated by the sun, as shown in figure 13.
 Flat-earthers believe that the moon is not illuminated by the sun, but produces its own light.
 But anyone with a telescope can see that this is not the case.
 The shadows in the craters show that the moon is illuminated by external light coming from the direction of the sun.